open-organization/open-perspectives/opening-up-to-leadership-talent/opening-up-to-leadership-talent.md

 ### Open and safe working environment

 Companies that traditionally base their services, governance, and strategic execution on hierarchy and the authority embedded in their systems, processes, and management structure rarely leave room for this kind of open talent development.
 In these systems, good ideas (from leadership talent) too often get "stuck" in bureaucracies, and authority to lead is primarily based on tenure and seniority, not on talent.
 Moreover, traditionally minded executive teams and managers don't always have an adequate eye for leadership talent.
 Managers tend to appreciate managers (look-alikes and think-alikes), and for that reason they often overlook unconventional leadership talent.
 Making judgments based on conventional criteria means most managers lack the kind of open attitude necessary for discovering and exploring new energies, talents, and skills that might unfold across the organization.
-You might say they've lost too much of their curiosity and instead are "stuck" in personal convictions derived from past experience—all the ways the past has shaped their ways of thinking and acting.
+You might say they've lost too much of their curiosity and instead are "stuck" in personal convictions derived from past experience—all the ways the past has shaped their ways of thinking and acting—while elevating business priorities over talent flow.

 So there is the first challenge!
 We need leaders who can remain focused on nurturing new forms of leadership talent.
 That's the first step to balancing management and leadership at the top of an organizational structure.